mhered/DIY-reflow-oven/README.md

 | <img src="./assets/POC_setup.jpeg" style="zoom:25%;" /> | ![](./assets/Bulb_Test_55C.png) |
 | ------------------------------------------------------- | ------------------------------- |

-## Step 6 - building the oven for real
+## Step 6 - (Finally) hacking the oven for real

 Two sanity checks on the Cecotec oven before we proceed:

+1. Two infrared heater pieces powerful enough (1000W) to quickly heat up and cool down
-1. Confirmed if we unplug and plug the oven it resumes working (there is no electronics that reset the timer etc).
-This allows us controlling the heater in the oven as we did with the incandescent bulb in the proof of concept
+2. Confirmed that if we shut down and power up again the oven it resumes working (there are no electronics that reset the timer etc).
+This allows us controlling the oven as we did with the incandescent bulb in the proof of concept.
-2. The lower tray for removing breadcrums is perfect to feed the wire of the thermocouple to get temperature measurements inside the oven without the need to drill a hole or modify the oven in any way.
+3. The lower tray for removing breadcrumbs is perfect to feed the wire of the thermocouple to get temperature measurements inside the oven without the need to drill a hole or modify the oven in any way.

 ### Firmware

-Next we need to adapt the code for the K-type thermocouple and MAX6675 ref. [this tutorial](https://www.electroniclinic.com/raspberry-pi-pico-and-max6675-based-industrial-temperature-monitoring-system/)
+Next we need to adapt the code for the K-type thermocouple and MAX6675.
+Refer to [this tutorial](https://www.electroniclinic.com/raspberry-pi-pico-and-max6675-based-industrial-temperature-monitoring-system/).